German Chancellor Angela Merkel says EU leaders 'remain apart' on coronavirus recovery deal | DW | 13.07.2020

 A large proportion of the stimulus would go to aid countries that were hardest hit by the coronavirus, such as Italy and Spain.
 However, some fiscally conservative EU countries — namely the so-called "Frugal Four," Austria, Denmark, Sweden and the Netherlands — oppose the plan because it would entail borrowing by the bloc as a whole for the first time.

-Merkel was speaking to the media from the German government's guest house near Berlin alongside Prime Minister Conte, who called for "quick action," warning that indecision would cause long-term damage European economy.
+Merkel was speaking to the media from the German government's guest house near Berlin alongside Prime Minister Conte, who called for "quick action," warning that indecision would cause long-term damage to the European economy.

 jsi/dj (AP, dpa, Reuters)